top of page

 Step 3

-Add prepared vegetables to rice and mung beans.
+Add prepared vegetables to the rice and mung beans.
 Cover and cook on low for another 10-15 minutes.

 Step 4